akarlinsky/world_mortality/README.md

 2015 crude death rates were transformed to mortality counts by using the UNDATA Mid-Year Population estimate for Azerbaijan 2015 which is 9,649,000.

 2021 Press release provides total deaths in January-February 2021.
-To transform to monthly counts, we dividied it by the ratio observed in 2020 between these two months.
+To keep the data as monthly, we divided it equally between them.

 ### Belarus (monthly)
 2015 to 2020: UNData - http://data.un.org/Data.aspx?d=POP&f=tableCode%3a65%3bcountryCode%3a112%3brefYear%3a2015%2c2016%2c2017%2c2018%2c2019%2c2020&c=2,3,6,8,10,12,13,14&s=_countryEnglishNameOrderBy:asc,refYear:desc,areaCode:asc&v=1